How to make dal makhani, the most luxurious and creamy dal of all

 - 1/4 teaspoon cayenne powder

-- 2 tablespoons heavy cream or crème fraîche (may substitute nondairy yogurt)
+- 2 tablespoons heavy cream or creme fraiche (may substitute nondairy yogurt)

 - 2 tablespoons loosely packed chopped fresh cilantro leaves, for garnish (optional)